A Poisoner's Tale cover art

 How far will she go for the women who need her help?

-Exploring the realities of what it is like to be a woman who rebels against society, A Poisoner’s Tale takes the listener on a tense, challenging but spellbinding journey.
+Exploring the realities of what it is like to be a woman who rebels against society, A Poisoner’s Tale takes the reader on a tense, challenging but spellbinding journey.
 This is not just a retelling of the legend of Giulia Tofana but an ode to sisterhood and motherhood, to defiance and secret rebellion.

 ©2024 Cathryn Kemp (P)2024 Penguin Audio

-Historical Fiction Horror Renaissance Crime Murder Rome
+Historical Fiction Horror Renaissance Women's Fiction Crime Murder Rome

 All stars